 Two large hedges with a driveway in between, trees and a house behind, with white blotches covering parts of the hedges

-The first time I realized the computer, or, more accurately, the algorithm, was up to something funny was when it told me that among the 65,000 images of Sunset Boulevard there were over a thousand pictures of snow.
+The first time I realized the computer, or more accurately the algorithm, was up to something funny was when it told me that among the 65,000 images of Sunset Blvd., there were over a thousand pictures of snow.

 This seemed like an obvious error, but it underlined the joys and complications of working with an artificial intelligence (AI) to analyze over 60,000 images of Sunset Boulevard taken by Ed Ruscha from 1965 to 2007 as part of an initiative to digitize and make them available.